A Comprehensive Guide to Building Multimodal RAG Systems

 Build End-to-End Multimodal RAG Pipeline

 Now let’s connect our multi-vector retriever, prompt instructions and build a multimodal RAG chain.
-To start with, we create a multimodal prompt function which will take the context text, tables and images and structure a proper prompt in the right format which can then be passed into GPT-4o.
+To begin, we create a multimodal prompt function that takes context text, tables, and images to structure a proper prompt in the correct format for GPT-4o.

 from operator import itemgetter